glycerine/spin_paxos/README.md

 value for this write, in place of the one they originally had in mind -- and they still use the original ballot number that they had proposed/gotten promises back for.
-System can automatically re-try a delayed write on the next instance of a Paxos run.
+Systems can simply automatically re-try a delayed write on the next instance of Paxos, but conceptually that gets into multi-Paxos, which we ignore just here.

 (I generalized a little too much just there.
 Technically, the Proposer has to substitute the value with the _highest_